 The ziti casserole is baked with extra cheese melted over the top.
 The recipe works without any tomatoes or marinara sauce, but feel free to add some diced fresh, sun-dried, or canned tomatoes to the sauce if you'd like.

 - 1/2 pound Italian sausage (casings removed)

 - 1 green bell pepper (or a combination of red and green bell peppers; sliced)

 - 2 cups shredded mild cheddar cheese (divided)

 - 1/2 cup grated Parmesan cheese

 - 1/2 teaspoon pepper

-Great for large parties, this baked ziti can be modified in a variety of ways to fit most diets.
-Make it the traditional way as listed above, or try a vegetarian baked ziti by omitting the Italian sausage.
+- Great for large parties, this baked ziti can be modified for a vegetarian diet or meat-free meal.
+Just omit the sausage or replace it with a vegetarian ground meat substitute.
 The cheesy sauce makes for a satisfying meal without the meat.

 - To make it vegan, replace the milk with a can of tomato sauce, use vegan mozzarella and vegan parmesan cheese, replace the butter with olive oil and omit the Italian sausage.
 Voila, you have three dishes to serve up to your guests that fit any diet.